Senko-The-Kitsune/Senko-Issues/README.md

 <div align="center">

-# Senko, the Discord bot
+# Senko, the Discord bot.
 ## For your pampering.
 Forever.

 ---